Giving Statements

 Userflow for Giving Statements

 I led the direction for an improved userflow for Pushpay users.
-Significant changes to the new user-flow design included:
+Originally the experience was 5 steps which I reduced down to cut down setup time to generate tax statements.
+Other significant changes to the new user-flow design I applied included:

-• Remove any unneeded links from the UI that are taking users out of the flow
+Removed unneeded links that were pulling users out of the flow mid-task

-• Introduced a refined configuration page for customers to set up their preferred way to send out tax statement
+Introduced a new configuration page for admins to set their preferred send method — email, SMS or physical mail

 Ideation and Prototyping

-In the co-design session I ran, I organised my team to complete low fidelity sketches and share between us to increase the range of ideas to help design the prototype for testing.
+I facilitated a co-design session with my team to complete low fidelity sketches to increase the range of ideas to help design the prototype for testing.
+From here I took the strongest ideas and formed a new prototype in UX Pin for testing

-From 5 rounds of testing, common recurring patterns found included:
+From 5 rounds of testing, key trends we found included:

-• The majority of users wanted to preview and download statements before sending out to their givers
+The majority of users wanted to preview and download statements before sending out to their givers so they could be assured of what is being sent out

-• Users wanted to be able to customize content for their emails
+Users wanted to be able to customize content for their emails so they could be more personable with their messaging

-• Loading spinners in the prototype were unclear to indicate how long they have to wait until all statements are generated
+Loading spinners in the prototype gave no indication how long users have to wait until all statements are generated

 "It’s definitely improved… Hands down this was much better, much easier to manage and think through.
 I remember hesitating quite a bit with the other” - Customer quote from user-testing